vuejs/v2.vuejs.org/src/v2/guide/components-props.md

 While explicitly defined props are preferred for passing information to a child component, authors of component libraries can't always foresee the contexts in which their components might be used.
 That's why components can accept arbitrary attributes, which are added to the component's root element.

-For example, imagine we're using a 3rd-party `bootstrap-date-input` component with a Bootstrap plugin that requires a `data-date-picker` attribute on the `input`.
-We can add this attribute to our component instance:
+For example, imagine you're using a 3rd-party `bootstrap-date-input` component with a Bootstrap plugin that requires a `data-date-picker` attribute on the `<input>`.
+You can add this attribute to your component instance:

 ``` html
 <bootstrap-date-input data-date-picker="activated"></bootstrap-date-input>